mugwomp93/720x720_overlays/README.md

 - With the exception of the GB overlays, the overlay grids were created by [1playerinsertcoin](https://www.reddit.com/u/1playerinsertcoin/s/yhapRMwOJz).
 Since they don't have a 720x720 device, I fixed the alignment where necessary and reviewed different versions.
 As such, credit for all of the good qualities of these grids (and there are many!) goes to 1playerinsertcoin.
 Any deficiencies are my own.

 ### Important note regarding sample images:
+- ***Gridlines:***<br>
 The apparent (un)evenness of gridlines in the images below depends on a number of factors, including the size, resolution, and % zoom of the viewing display, as well as any scaling applied by Github.
 Your best bet to avoid scaling artifacts is to download the individual images and view at 100% zoom or higher.
 For best viewing, I've found that 100% zoom on a 14" QHD screen gives a fairly accurate representation of real-life size and appearance.
+- ***Colors:***<br>
-Similarly, I've altered the brightness and colors to approximate those seen on device, but they're not completely accurate and ymmv depending on your viewing display.
+Screenshots are recorded at a default brightness.
+As a result, images with dark overlays appear very dark.
+I've altered the brightness, contrast, and saturation of the sample images to better approximate what you can expect to see on device, but they're not completely accurate to real life.
+Also, ymmv depending on your viewing display.

 # [Game Boy Pocket & Light](https://github.com/mugwomp93/720x720_overlays/tree/main/720x720%20overlays/GB)
 ![GBP_composite](https://github.com/user-attachments/assets/2d685d1d-fc20-47b8-bd4e-e7da518a7416)